Paddle Board Tips for Big People – 7 Low Profile Lifejackets

 This post on Low Profile Life Jackets came about from a recent class in the tidal rapids at Deception Pass north of Seattle.
 I always require all students to wear vest style life jackets for any whitewater paddling.

 Once in the rapids, two students who were around 300 pounds couldn’t get back on their boards as their vest life jackets (PFDs) were too bulky against their chest to get a good grab-hold of the SUP and to climb on.
+Being on 6″ thick inflatables added to the difficulty of climbing on.

-Essentially, the vests shortened their arm reach thus they couldn’t reach the deck handle or get a good grip of the rail.
+Essentially, the vest PFDs shortened their arm reach thus they couldn’t reach the deck handle or get a good grip of the rail.
 We were able to use the flip rescue to get both back on their boards.
 We tried to use my Stirrup rescue but the water was too chaotic to establish a solid foot-hold in the aerated whitewater.

 That evening, I began to research PFDs for a low profile product that would still be safe for use in whitewater or flat water for large folks.